weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_02_Lab02_Ex1_Create_Mail_Flow_Rules.md

 ﻿# Module 2 – Lab 2 - Exercise 1 – Create Mail Flow Rules

 In this lab, you will continue in your role as Holly Dickson, Adatum’s Messaging Administrator.
+In the prior lab, you created new send and receive connectors for Adatum's on-premises Exchange Server 2019 deployment.
+Since Adatum has deployed Microsoft 365 and is looking to implement a hybrid Exchange environment, Holly will now turn her sights to configuring Exchange Online.

-You will use your client computer to access the Exchange Admin Center from the Microsoft 365 admin center.
-You will then create a series of mail flow rules designed to protect Adatum’s messaging environment.
+Holly has decided to create a series of mail flow rules designed to protect Adatum’s messaging environment.
+She will do so using her client computer (LON-CL1) to access the Exchange Admin Center for Exchange Online.

+In your continuing role as Holly Dickson, you will create mail flow rules for the following scenarios:

+- **Sensitive material.** The mail flow rule will quarantine messages sent from inside the organization that have the words “Secret”, “Classified”, or “Sensitive” in the body or subject of the message.
+- **Unscanned attachments.** The mail flow rule will quarantine messages that have attachments that are unscanned.
+The rule will also generate a reply message that lets the sender know they have sent a message that is undeliverable.
-You will first create a mail flow rule that quarantines messages sent from inside the organization that have the words “Secret”, “Classified”, or “Sensitive” in the body or subject of the message.
-You will create a second rule that quarantine messages that have attachments that are unscanned, or where the  message scan can’t finish.
-Both rules will generate a reply message that lets the sender know they have a message that is undeliverable.
-Finally, you will create a mail flow rule that restricts the size of emails.
+- **Partially scanned attachments.** The mail flow rule will quarantine messages that have attachments that were scanned, but the message scan did not finish.
+This rule will also generate a reply message that lets the sender know they have sent a message that is undeliverable.
+- **Email size.** The mail flow rule will restrict the size of emails.

 ## Task 1 - Create Mail Flow rule for sensitive material

-In this exercise you will return to the Exchange Admin Center, but this time you will access it from your client computer (LON-CL1) through the Microsoft 365 admin center.
-This will be the EAC for Exchange Online.
+In this exercise you will access the Exchange Admin Center for Exchange Online using your client PC (LON-CL1).
 You will then create a mail flow rule that checks for sensitive information in emails sent from inside the organization.

-1. Switch to LON-CL1 and log in as the **Administrator** account with a password of **Pa55w.rd**.
+1. Switch to **LON-CL1** and log in as the **Administrator** account with a password of **Pa55w.rd**.

 2. Select the **Microsoft Edge** icon either on the desktop or the taskbar.
 Maximize your browser window when it opens.

-3. In your browser navigate to the **Office 365 home page** by entering the following URL: [**https://portal.office.com/**](https://portal.office.com/)
+3. In your browser navigate to the **Office 365 Home** page by entering the following URL in the address bar: **https://portal.office.com/**

 4. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider (**admin@M365xZZZZZZ.onmicrosoft.com**, where ZZZZZZ is your unique tenant suffix ID provided by your lab hosting provider) and then select **Next**.